 Brad Hayes, Athletic Director

-Brad Hayes serves as Athletic Director of Jackson County Comprehensive High School as well as teaches AP Human Geography.
+Brad Hayes serves as Athletic Director of Jackson County High School.
 He has been teaching and coaching at the high school level since 1998.

 Coach Hayes coached for 12 years at Collins Hill High School before joining the staff at Jackson County High School in 2015.
 At Collins Hill, he had the privilege of coaching several players who played at both the collegiate and professional levels, as well as several teams that had great success in one of the hardest regions in Georgia.

 He and his family live in Jackson County and he enjoys spending time with them in his free time.

 Craig Ellis is Named 2019-20 Teacher of the Year for JCCHS